Saegeband

 Metal band saw blades

-Excellent premium quality for high cutting performance with Bi-metal band saw blades in steel construction and steel trade for profile and flat steel processing.
+Outstanding premium quality for high cutting performance with bi-metal band saw blades in steel construction and steel trade for profile and flat steel processing.

 Röntgen bi-alfa cobalt M42

-Excellent premium quality for high cutting performance with saw bands from 6 mm up to 10 mm by Röntgen (Remscheid).
-The version bi-alfa-cobalt metal saw band has a highly flexible carrier band made of high alloy structural steel.
-This guarantees a very good tensile strength.
-The teeth tips of HSS-M42 and the high cobalt content guarantee a very good wear resistance and therefore ensure low tool costs.
-The saw blades are also available with carbide tipping (HM-Titan or HM-Titan forteC), which are especially appropriate for tough materials.
+The Röntgen bi-alfa cobalt M42 hacksaw blade has a highly flexible backing strip made of high-alloy heat-treated steel.
+This guarantees excellent bending fatigue strength.
+The tooth tips made of HSS-M42 and the high cobalt content guarantee very good wear resistance and therefore ensure low tool costs.
+The saw blades are also available with carbide tipping in the HM-Titan or HM-Titan forteC versions, which are ideal for machining tough materials.

 • Precise and straight cut